yasinzaii/WF-VAE/README.md

 * **[2025.02.27]** 🔥🔥🔥 WF-VAE has been accepted by **CVPR 2025**, and we will update arXiv with more details soon, keep tuned!
 We add a more standardized code in `causalvideovae/model/vae/modeling_wfvae2.py`.
 * **[2024.11.27]**  🔥🔥🔥  We have published our [report](assets/report.pdf), which provides comprehensive training details and includes additional experiments.
 * **[2024.11.25]**  🔥🔥🔥 We have released our 16-channel WF-VAE-L model along with the training code.
 Welcome to download it from [Huggingface](https://huggingface.co/chestnutlzj/WF-VAE-L-16Chn).
+* **[2024.10.16]**  We have released the 8-channel WF-VAE-S on the Open-Sora Plan repository.
+Its latent space is distilled from OD-VAE.
+Since this version is distilled, we do not recommend using it to train video generation models.

 # 😮 Highlights